-Leeds and York Partnership NHS Foundation Trust serves the diverse communities of Leeds, York and North Yorkshire and we are committed to eliminating unlawful discrimination and promoting equality of opportunity.
+Leeds and York Partnership NHS Foundation Trust serves the diverse communities of Leeds and York and we are committed to eliminating unlawful discrimination and promoting equality of opportunity.
 Our commitment is to promoting equality and diversity in the way we deliver and commission our services and towards creating a workforce that is broadly representative of the population we serve.

 We aspire to consistently deliver inclusive services, to meet the needs of diverse communities and make every effort to ensure that individuals are valued and treated with respect and dignity.

 As a provider of mental health and learning disability services, we are aware of the difficulties and distress caused by stigma and discrimination.
 We believe we have a collective duty to tackle this and promote more positive attitudes and behaviour.